Questions and Answers

 Notice that these tools only look at the total number of centiMorgans and do NOT consider the fragmentation of your DNA segments and the longest blocks shared with those matches.
 Given two matches with the same total number of shared centiMorgans, the match with fewer small fragments and more longer blocks is probably the more promising match.

 22. Why doesn't my match at Ancestry match me at FTDNA?

-It depends on matching algorithms used by different laboratories, minimum centiMorgan threshold, and how fragmented your DNA segments are among your total shared centiMorgans.
+It depends on matching algorithms used by different laboratories, minimum centiMorgan threshold, longest blocks, and how fragmented your DNA segments are among your total shared centiMorgans.

 See by Roberta Estes: Family Tree DNA introduces phased Family Finder matches (2016)